junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 ##### Evidence Integrity and Origin Authentication (LV -> CV)

 **Threat:** The LV could forward manipulated evidence to a CV, or an attacker could inject fake evidence.
 **Mitigation:** The conceptual message containing the Component Evidence MUST be integrity-protected and authenticated.
-If the Component Evidence is natively signed by the Component Attester, the CV can verify it directly.
-If the Component Evidence lacks inherent signatures (e.g., in UCCS), the LV MUST sign the forwarded evidence bundle using a key that the CV trusts.
-This prevents the LV from undetectably altering the evidence.
+If the Component Evidence is natively signed by the Component Attester at origin, the CV can verify it directly.
+If the Component Evidence lacks inherent signatures (e.g., in UCCS), the LV MUST sign the Component Evidence using a key that the CV trusts.
+This prevents any attacker in the transit to alter the Component Evidence.

 ##### Results Integrity and Origin Authentication (CV -> LV)

 **Threat:** Partial Attestation Results could be manipulated in transit or forged by a malicious CV.
 **Mitigation:** Each Partial Attestation Result MUST be digitally signed by the CV.
+ LV should maintain a list of trust anchors for the CV's it communicates with.
-The LV MUST validate these signatures using trusted keys for each CV before aggregating them into the AAR.
+The LV MUST validate the signature using the required trust anchor for the CV, before adding the Partial Attestation Results to the Aggregated Attestation Results.

 ##### Replay Attacks